-Green sand beach is one of the (many) “once in a lifetime” places in the Big Island.
-It is one of two green sand beaches in the united states, while the amount of truly green sand beaches on the world can be counted on one hand.
+Green sand beach is one of the “once in a lifetime” places in the Big Island.
+Its actual name is “Papakōlea beach”, and it is one of two green sand beaches in the united states.

 Directions / Hiking to Papakōlea Beach:

 Getting there: Take the road to ‘South Point’ between mile markers 69 and 70 on Hwy 11 (between Kona and Volcano Village), and drive to the little harbor at the end.
 On the left hand side there is a parking lot where you can leave your car.

 The hike: The hike to Papakōlea Beach (Green Sand Beach) is hot but not challenging.
 Although it is possible to take a 4WD car all the way to green beach, using the car damages the road and environment and taking your rental car down to the beach is illegal.
 Walk to the ocean and take the road to the left (facing the water, towards the east).
 Follow this road with the ocean on your right hand for about 2 1/2 miles and you will get to the cliffs above the Green Sand Beach.
 Climb down along the lava cliff on the west side of the bay, and wear plenty of sunscreen!

 This side of the Big Island can be very windy and hot.
 Make sure to bring water and sunscreen.
 Along the way you can see plenty of interesting features such as ancient temples (heiau).
 Read more about the hike itself on the great website of bigislandhikes.com.

 Leave no trace: We would like to stress the often used quote “Take nothing but memories, leave nothing but footprints!”.
 Please don’t take the green sand home as souvenir, and keep a trash bag in your backpack.